 The inspector for all items in Unity is shown with a distinctive icon in the top left corner next to the name.
 For a GameObject or Prefab, a custom icon can be set to identify the object in the scene.
 If you click on the icon, a selection menu will appear:-

 The large oblong icons at the top of the menu will show the object’s name in the Scene View on a panel of the chosen color.

 The smaller icons in the lower part of the menu will not show the object’s name but simply identify it with a small pip of the chosen shape and color.
 The Other button at the bottom of the menu lets you select any texture from the project to identify the object.

 Unity allows assets to be marked with Labels to make them easier to locate and categorise.
 The bottom item on the inspector is the Asset Labels panel.

-At the bottom right of this panel is a button titled with an ellipsis (“…”) character.
+At the bottom right of this panel is a label button.
 Clicking this button will bring up a menu of available labels

 You can select one or more items from the labels menu to mark the asset with those labels (they will also appear in the Labels panel).
 If you click a second time on one of the active labels, it will be removed from the asset.

 The menu also has a text box that you can use to specify a search filter for the labels in the menu.
 If you type a label name that does not yet exist and press return/enter, the new label will be added to the list and applied to the selected asset.
 If you remove a custom label from all assets in the project, it will disappear from the list.